Jieyab89/OSINT-Cheat-sheet/README.md

 - [thehacker recipe](https://www.thehacker.recipes/) Awesome pentesting checklist and cheat
 - [OPSEC](https://github.com/WesleyWong420/OPSEC-Tradecraft) Collection of OPSEC Tradecraft and TTPs for Red Team Operations
 - [CSAF CSLAB](https://github.com/csalab-id/csaf) Cyber Security Awareness Framework (CSAF)
-- [hakoriginfinder](https://github.com/hakluke/hakoriginfinder) Tool for discovering the origin host behind a reverse proxy.
-Useful for bypassing cloud WAFs!
-- [gmapsapiscanner](https://github.com/ozguralp/gmapsapiscanner) Used for determining whether a leaked/found Google Maps API Key is vulnerable to unauthorized access by other applications or not
-- [jsluice](https://github.com/BishopFox/jsluice) Extract URLs, paths, secrets, and other interesting bits from JavaScript
-- [DisableFlagSecure](https://github.com/LSPosed/DisableFlagSecure) Disable FLAG_SECURE on all windows, enabling screenshots in apps that normally wouldn't allow it, and disabling screenshot detection on Android 14+

 Social Engineering